-The Audit Committee (Committee) is comprised of three members from the Board of Directors of Fresno Madera Farm Credit, ACA.
-In 2015, eight meetings were held.
-The Committee oversees the scope of the Association's internal audit program, the independence of the outside auditors, the adequacy of the Association's system of internal controls and procedures, and the adequacy of Management's action with respect to recommendations arising from those auditing activities.
-The Committee's responsibilities are described more fully in the Internal Controls Policy and Audit Committee Charter.
+The Audit Committee (Committee) is comprised of four members from the Board of Directors of Fresno Madera Farm Credit, ACA (Association).
+In 2016, eight Committee meetings were held.
+The Committee oversees the scope of the Association's internal audit program, the independence of the outside auditors, the adequacy of the Association's system of internal controls and procedures, and the adequacy of management's action with respect to recommendations arising from those auditing activities.
+The Committee's responsibilities are described more fully in the Internal Controls Policy and the Audit Committee Charter.

-The Committee approved the appointment of Pricewaterhouse Coopers, LLP (PwC) as the Association's independent auditors for 2015.
-The fees for professional services rendered for the Association by its independent auditor, PwC, during 2015, were \$73,000 for audit services and \$12,775 for tax services.
+The Committee approved the appointment of PricewaterhouseCoopers, LLP (PwC) as the Association's independent auditors for 2016.
+The fees for professional services rendered for the Association by its independent auditor, PwC, during 2016 were \$63,700 for audit services, \$15,325 for tax services.
 The Committee reviewed the non-audit services provided by PwC and concluded these services were not incompatible with maintaining the independent auditor's independence.